mono/website/archived/accessibility_team_meetings_2008_may_28.md

     <mgorse> I had that for iteration 2, but, now that I've looked at it a bit more, I'm realizing that it draws in a lot more symbols than what I was thinking.
 So I might want to move the part about testing the registry into the future and move up things that I was planning on doing in the future (ie, the component and text interfaces) into this iteration
      over
     <calvin> mgorse: thanks
-     So I'd like everyone to update their status in the table here: http://www.mono-project.com/Accessibility:_Project_Schedule or at least the status for their tasks in iteration 1
+     So I'd like everyone to update their status in the table here: Accessibility:_Project_Schedule or at least the status for their tasks in iteration 1
     <knocte> calvin: my turn?
     <calvin> knocte: yes, sorry